ivy-llc/ivy/README.md

 </details>

-# Ivy in Depth
+# Diving deeper

-In the next section, you will learn how Ivy works as a transpiler and framework, and you will get an idea of why to use it.
+Altough the docs are the better place to learn more, in the next section we will take a look at how Ivy works as both a transpiler and a framework in a bit more of detail to get an idea of why and where to use it.

 <details>
 <summary><b>Ivy as a transpiler</b></summary>